 Dr. Aguirre has testified on issues related to population, family, and health before the U.S. Congress, the United Nations, and parliaments in Central America, Africa and Canada, among others.
 She also has advised several U.S. Congressional Representatives and U.N. delegates on economic aspects of U.N. documents.
 She has also advised several governments on women's education, family policy, and health.
 Professor Aguirre was a presidential appointee to the U.S. Advisory Commission on Foreign Diplomacy.
 She is a member of the Commission on the Status of Women in the Professions, a working group of the American Economic Association.
 She also is actively involved with leadership programs for young women.

 “Today there is a great need to accomplish sustainable economic development through an integral approach.
-This requires the identification of effective channels of relations that render effective and sustainable economic outcomes”
+This requires not only technically efficient interaction, but the identification of good channels of relations that render effective and sustainable economic outcomes”